By Mary Cooper

 Once a subtask is completed, you can check the box beside it to mark it as done.

-- Click on the sideways ellipsis in any tasks list, then click Edit, or click on the task name on the dashboard
+- Click on the vertical ellipsis in any tasks list, then click Edit, or click on the task name on the dashboard

 - Click on the checkbox next to the subtask, then click SAVE to save your changes.